Houston man dies after getting COVID-19 at his Father's Day dinner

 "They came to the doctor [and] the doctor said, 'You need to take your dad to the hospital.
 Your dad has coronavirus,'" recalled his son.
 "From there, you can not talk to him.
 Basically, you take him away from the family."

-In all, seven members of the Del Toro family got COVID-1 from that Father's Day meal.
+In all, seven members of the Del Toro family got COVID-19 from that Father's Day meal.

 Del Toro, Sr. died on July 16.